Laissez Faire Leadership Style: the basics

 Dangers and pitfalls

-When using the Laissez Faire leadership style, employees may be less focused on working in a results-oriented fashion.
+When using this leadership style, employees may be less focused on working in a results-oriented fashion.
 Another danger is reduced harmony, undermining the group-effect.
 Some employees are simply not able to set their own deadlines, motivate themselves and/ or activate themselves.

 They need a leader to do that for them.
 This makes it difficult for them to be responsible for their projects, manage them and solve problems on their own.
 The risk is that projects will not be completed on time or at all.
 The main disadvantages are described below: